SharatRokkam/React-Concepts-Docs/ReactConcepts.md

 ## CONDITIONAL RENDERING :

-# In React conditional rendering means to render something if the given condition is true, to follow this concept we can always use traditional if-else statements but in addition to that React allows Ternary operators and Logical && operator to put something in condition.
+- In React conditional rendering means to render something if the given condition is true, to follow this concept we can always use traditional if-else statements but in addition to that React allows Ternary operators and Logical && operator to put something in condition.

 You can return a JSX expression conditionally with an if statement.
 - You can conditionally save some JSX to a variable and then include it inside other JSX by using the curly braces.
-- In JSX,  {cond ? <A /> : <B />} means if “cond is true, render A else B ”.
+- In JSX,  {cond ? &lt;A /&gt; : &lt;B /&gt;} means if “cond is true, render A else B ”.
-- In JSX, {cond && <A />} means if “cond is true, render A otherwise nothing.
+- In JSX, {cond && &lt;A /&gt;} means if “cond is true, render A otherwise nothing.

+#### traditional if-else
 ```
 class App extends Component {
-  // ...

   render() {
     let {isLoggedIn} = this.state;

+    //if-else statement
     const renderAuthButton = () => {
       if (isLoggedIn) {
         return <button>Logout</button>;